Digital-Democracies-Institute/Ottawa-Covid-Census-Data/README.md

 Additionally, rates or numbers of active cases at or below 5 will be be replaced with "<5"

 ### `cumulative_covid.csv`
-- **neighbourhood** the name of the neighbourhood in Ottowa
+- **neighbourhood (string)** the name of the neighbourhood in Ottowa
-- **cumulative_rate** Cumulative rate (per 100 000 population), excluding cases linked to outbreaks in LTCH and RH – cumulative number of residents with confirmed COVID-19 in a neighbourhood, excluding those linked to outbreaks in LTCH and RH, divided by the total population of that neighbourhood
+- **cumulative_rate (number)** Cumulative rate (per 100 000 population), excluding cases linked to outbreaks in LTCH and RH – cumulative number of residents with confirmed COVID-19 in a neighbourhood, excluding those linked to outbreaks in LTCH and RH, divided by the total population of that neighbourhood
-- **cumulative_cases** Cumulative number of cases, excluding cases linked to outbreaks in LTCH and RH - cumulative number of residents with confirmed COVID-19 in a neighbourhood, excluding cases linked to outbreaks in LTCH and RH
+- **cumulative_cases (number)** Cumulative number of cases, excluding cases linked to outbreaks in LTCH and RH - cumulative number of residents with confirmed COVID-19 in a neighbourhood, excluding cases linked to outbreaks in LTCH and RH
-- **estimated_total_population** estimated population of each neighbourhood
+- **estimated_total_population (number)** estimated population of each neighbourhood

-### `monthly_covid.csv`
-neighbourhood,date,monthly rate (per 100k),number of active cases

-- **neighbourhood** the name of the neighbourhood in ottowa
-- **date** the date, in the format "[full month name] [year]"
-- **monthly_rate** Cumulative rate (per 100 000 population), excluding cases linked to outbreaks in LTCH and RH – cumulative number of residents with confirmed COVID-19 in a neighbourhood, excluding those linked to outbreaks in LTCH and RH, divided by the total population of that neighbourhood
-- **number_active_cases** Cumulative number of cases, excluding cases linked to outbreaks in LTCH and RH - cumulative number of residents with confirmed COVID-19 in a neighbourhood, excluding cases linked to outbreaks in LTCH and RH

 ## Neighbourhood postal codes
 **location** `cleaned_data/ottowa neighbourhood zip codes.csv`
 contains a mapping between postal code and ottowa neighbourhood.
 Google maps was used to determine postal code of each neighbourhood.

-- **postal_area** the first three letters of the postal code the neighbourhood resides in
+- **postal_area (string)** the first three letters of the postal code the neighbourhood resides in
-- **full_postal_code** the full six letter of the postal code the neighbourhood resides in
+- **full_postal_code (string)** the full six letter of the postal code the neighbourhood resides in
-- **neighbourhood_name** the full name of the ottowa neighbourhood
+- **neighbourhood_name (string)** the full name of the ottowa neighbourhood